 Rollins College offers an innovative dining program that promotes quality, variety, and value.
-Five dining locations, a convenience store, catering, "wellness" selections, theme meals, and holiday specials are among the features provided to satisfy the diverse requirements of the Rollins community.
+Six dining locations, a convenience store, catering, "wellness" selections, theme meals, and holiday specials are among the features provided to satisfy the diverse requirements of the Rollins community.
 Menu selections are sold a la carte, and a 100-percent-satisfaction program allows for any unsatisfactory item to be immediately exchanged or refunded.

 Rose Skillman Hall and Dave's Down Under in the Cornell Campus Center house the Marketplace, The Grille, and the C-Store.
-Located on the main level, the Marketplace features five specialty stations, including vegan and vegetarian, gluten-free, and made-to-order Sushi, and is open for breakfast, lunch, and dinner Monday through Friday, and for brunch and dinner on weekends.
+Located on the main level, the Marketplace features several specialty stations, including vegan and vegetarian, allergen free, and made-to-order Sushi, and is open for breakfast, lunch, and dinner Monday through Friday, and for brunch and dinner on weekends.

-In Dave's Down Under, The Grille serves charbroiled burgers, grilled chicken, steak sandwiches, salads, breakfast items, and wings.
+In Dave's Down Under, The Grille serves charbroiled burgers, grilled chicken, steak sandwiches, salads, and wings.
 Old-fashioned ice-cream parlor favorites include milk shakes, ice-cream cones, and root beer floats.
 The C-Store, also located in the Down Under, is a complete convenience store with made-to-order subs, snacks, groceries, sundries, and gifts.

-The Cornell Café, in the courtyard of the Cornell Social Sciences Building, is a bistro-style cafe with Starbucks Coffee, fresh-squeezed lemonade, soup, sandwiches, and salads, made to order or grab-n-go.
-Dianne's Café in the Charles Rice Family Bookstore serves Starbucks coffee and specialty drinks, sandwiches, desserts, gourmet soups, and fresh squeezed orange juice.
-The Bookmark Café, located in the Olin Library, features Starbucks coffee, a variety of cold beverages, and quick grab-n-go snacks, sandwiches, and salads.
+- Cornell Café, in the courtyard of the Cornell Social Sciences Building, is a bistro-style cafe with prepared to order subs and wraps, soup, gourmet chips, bottled beverages and snacks. - Dianne's Café in the Charles Rice Family Bookstore serves Starbucks coffee and specialty drinks, sandwiches, desserts, gourmet soups, and fresh squeezed orange juice. - Bookmark Café, located in the Olin Library, features Starbucks coffee, a variety of cold beverages, and quick grab-n-go snacks, sandwiches, and salads. - Bush Café, located in the newly remodeled Bush Science Center, features Starbucks coffee, fresh fruit smoothies, grab-n-go sandwiches and salads, and assorted bottled beverages and snacks.